Overview

 How We Operate

-ACFP is a volunteer-run organization with one full-time paid manager.
+ACFP is a volunteer-run organization with one full-time paid director and one part-time paid office manager .
 Operation of the food pantry takes approximately 10,000 volunteer hours annually.
-Of these volunteers, there is a Steering Committee who works with the pantry manager to oversee the day-to-day operations at the pantry and a board of directors consisting of business people and community members who meet quarterly.
+Of these volunteers, there is a Steering Committee who works with the pantry director and office manager to oversee the day-to-day operations at the pantry and a board of directors consisting of business people and community members who meet e/o month.

 Where Our Food Comes From

 Pantry food is obtained through community donations via food drives, as well as private donors, local potato growers and farmers.
-The Antigo Community Garden, McDougal’s Farm LLC, and Antigo Farmers’ Market, Inc. contribute in the summer months, with produce donated year-round by the Salvation Army.
-Bakery is received from Antigo Bakery, Kwik Trip, Walmart and Pick N Save.
-Local businesses that donate food on a regular basis are: Walmart, Lakeside, Little Caesar’s, Kwik Trip, The Country Store, Canopy Gardens, and The Neighbors Place.
-However, the majority of food is purchased through Feeding America at a member’s discount, local grocery stores including Sentry Foods, Pick N Save, Natural Living, Dollar Tree, Walmart, Lakeside, and in Wausau at Aldi’s.
+The Antigo Community Garden, McDougal’s Farm LLC, and Antigo Farmers’ Market, Inc. contribute in the summer months.
+Bakery is received from Kwik Trip, Walmart and Pick N Save.
+Local businesses that donate food on a regular basis are: Walmart, Lakeside, Little Caesar’s, Kwik Trip, FS and Lafaro’s Market.
+However, the majority of food is purchased through Feeding America at a member’s discount, local grocery stores including Lafaro’s Market, Pick N Save, Dollar Tree, Walmart, Lakeside, and Aldi’s (Wausau).
+The ACFP is also a TEFAP partner (The Emergency Food Assistance Program) and receives several pallets of food monthly free of charge.